biopython/biopython.github.io/wiki/BioSQL.md

 `sudo apt-get install mysql-common mysql-server python-mysqldb`

-It will also be important to have perl (to run some of the setup scripts) and cvs (to get some BioSQL files).
+It will also be important to have perl (to run some of the setup scripts).
 Again, on a Debian or Ubuntu Linux machine try this:

-`sudo apt-get install perl cvs`
+`sudo apt-get install perl`

 You may find perl is already installed.